usds/us-forms-system/docs/getting-started/installing-the-us-forms-system-in-an-existing-application.md

-# Installing the library in an existing application
+# Installing the US Forms System in an existing application

-If your existing application has a web server to run the app locally, you can install the US Forms System Library in that app.
+If you're using an existing React application, you can install the US Forms System in that app.

 ### In this guide